msfjarvis/msfjarvis.dev/content/posts/improving-dependency-sync-speeds-for-your-gradle-project/index.md

  pluginManagement {
    repositories {
 -    google()
-+    exclusiveContent { // Filter of the first kind
++    exclusiveContent { // First type of filter
 +      forRepository { google() } // Specify the repository this applies to
 +      filter { // Start specifying what dependencies are *only* found in this repo
 +        includeGroupAndSubgroups("androidx")